 - Meet them online or offline

 - Contact them cold

 I have listed these in descending order of preference, meaning that the most effective contact method is via an introduction.
-Cold contacting is the least effective, however it still works time and time again.
+Cold contacting is the least effective, however, it still works time and time again.

 1. Getting Introductions

-Getting an introduction is the easiest way to getting a VC’s attention.
+Getting an introduction is the easiest way to get a VC’s attention.
 Because VCs are inundated with pitches from entrepreneurs, they simply lack the time to meet with everyone.
 An introduction gives you priority over other entrepreneurs who contact the VCs.